sergei-orloff/My-Experimental-Data-Analysis-course/README.md

 **Note:**

 This outline emphasizes the practical application of R, SQL, and Tableau, and integrates AI assistance to enhance the learning experience.
-The instructor may further customize the course content and tools based on specific needs and advancements in AI technology.
 ```